Lockdown or Not – Teaching Life Skills is Important to Kids

 Parents can get started with a piggy bank at home.
 Children love the concept of saving money in their toy piggy and are always excited by the idea of purchasing their favorite piece of a toy or their long time eyed garment.
 The school maths learning can be further utilized in making it a life skill.
 Imbibing the practice from the early years will make them effective money handlers in later years.
 It will help kids grasp the concept of saving, spending wisely, and making investment decisions in later years.

-If you find this post beneficial, please share it on social media platforms.
+If you find this post beneficial, please support it by sharing it on social media platforms.